The Steelcase Leap V2 is an ergonomic office chair that is highly adjustable.

 - Hard Floor Casters (+$18)

-Total price of our Leap review unit: $1,170 plus taxes and shipping (standard shipping is free)
+The total price of our Steelcase Leap V2 review unit: $1,170 plus taxes and shipping (standard shipping was free)

-Leap vs Leap Plus: What Is The Difference Between These Chair Models?
+Leap vs Leap Plus: What Is The Difference Between These Office Chairs?

 - 12% larger back

 - Thicker and wider seat cushion

 - High-pressure cylinder

 - Wider diameter base to support a larger user

 - Designed for up to 500lb users (compared to the 400lbs cap of the base chair)